TLDR

 5. Future-Proof Marketing

 As the digital landscape evolves, especially with the shift towards a cookieless future, revenue attribution helps you stay ahead.
-It allows you to find new ways to track and analyze your marketing performance without relying on third-party cookies.
-To understand how to adapt to these changes, check out Navigating the Future: The Impact of a Cookieless World on Advertising.
+It allows you to find new ways to track and analyze your marketing performance without relying on third-party cookies..

 6. Better Decision Making